Department of Health

 Who is at risk?

-• Those who have more than one sexual partner.
+• those who have multiple sexual partners

-• Those who use or inject drugs.
+• those who use drugs

-• Aboriginal and Torres Strait Islander woman.
+• Aboriginal and Torres Strait Islander peoples

 Symptoms and transmission

 Congenital syphilis can result in stillbirth, prematurity, low birth weight or neonatal death.
-Babies born with congenital syphilis can appear normal at birth but develop a wide range of clinical manifestations by two months of age.
+Babies born with congenital syphilis can appear normal at birth but develop a wide range of clinical manifestations by 2 months of age.

 Recommendations

-• Notify all cases of syphilis to the Department of Health
+• Notify all cases of syphilis to the Department of Health.

-• All babies born to mothers diagnosed with syphilis in pregnancy will require follow up and testing overseen by a specialist paediatric clinic such as those at the Royal Children’s Hospital or the Monash Children’s hospital.
+• All babies born to mothers diagnosed with syphilis in pregnancy will require follow-up and testing overseen by a specialist paediatric clinic such as those at the Royal Children's Hospital or the Monash Children's hospital.

 Partner notification

-• Advise all people diagnosed with syphilis on the importance partner notification, testing, and treatment to prevent further infections.
+• Advise all people diagnosed with syphilis on the importance of partner notification, testing, and treatment to prevent further infections.
 Offer active support with partner notification.

 Health.vic